magento/pagebuilder-docs/docs/styling/use-themes-to-override-styles.md

 The key takeaways are numbered in the image and described as follows:

 1. **Content types**.
-Organize your overriding styles according to the Page Builder content-type names you want to override.
-In this example, we added the `design/Vendor/ThemeName/web/css/source/pagebuilder` directory and the `heading` and `products` subdirectories for the content types we want to override.
+Organize your overriding styles according to the Page Builder content-types you want to override.
+In this example, we added the `design/adminhtml/VendorName/ThemeName/web/css/source/content-type/` directory with the `heading` and `products` content types we want to override.

 2. **Overriding stylesheets**.
-Name your overriding `.less` files to match the appearances of the content types you are overriding.
+Name your overriding `.less` files to match the appearance names of your content types.
 In this example, the `heading` content type has one appearance: `default`.
 However, the `products` content type has two appearances `default` and `carousel`, so we create one `.less` file for each.
-This naming convention helps you find your overriding styles later when you need to update them.
+This convention helps organize your overriding styles to finding and updating them later.

 3. **Import files**.
 Include an `_import.less` file for each content type directory.
 This file should only contain `@import` statements for all the overriding files in the directory.
 Using import files like this helps keep your changes closer to where they occur.
 In our example, the `_import.less` file for our `products` content type contains two imports: